IceNetworkGitHub/cloud-journey/README.md

 ## Armanns's Cloud Journey

 [✍️ Introduce yourself]
+My name is Armann Jakob Palsson and I'm from Iceland.
+I'm 42 years old, married and a father of three awesome kids. :)
+I'm a fulltime Linux administrator for an amazing company here in Iceland.

 [✍️ Tell us why you started this challenge]
+I want to grow and mature in my carrer and become a well rounded professional and the next step in that journey is to

-[✍️ Tell us where you want to be at the end of the challenge]
+[✍️ Tell us where you want to be at the end of the challenge] I want to finish the three AWS associate degrees.

 - [✍️ Link to your LinkedIn] https://www.linkedin.com/in/armann-palsson/
 - [✍️ Link to your Twitter] https://twitter.com/ArmannPalsson